Sjeiti/ronvalstarnl/src/data/markdown/page_about.md

 ## past

 My programming endeavors started with a book about Basic and and MSX.
-Professionally I began around 1996 with HTML/CSS and Javascript.
+Professionally I began around 1996 with HTML/CSS and JavaScript.
 Then Lingo (Director) and Flash (only animation at that time).
 When I graduated (Interaction Design) I started a company called [Shapers](https://shapers.nl).
 Director died, Flash became big.
-I started programming more Javascript and Actionscript and learned PHP along the way.
+I started programming more JavaScript and ActionScript and learned PHP along the way.
 In 2004 I started using Processing (and Java) for private projects.
 I quit Shapers in 2007 and started freelancing.
-Then Flash died in 2011 and I was back coding good old Javascript applications.
+Then Flash died in 2011 and I was back coding good old JavaScript applications.
 And now also using [GLSL](/search/GLSL).

 ## education